dadurek/2021l_uaim_lab_and_pro/README.md

-# REPO CLONED FROM GITLAB, ONLY IN PRESENTATION PURPOSE
+# REPO CLONED FROM GITLAB
+# ONLY IN PRESENTATION PURPOSE

 ## Repozytorium stworzone na potrzeby laboratorium przedmiotu UAIM.